Sponsored by Specac LtdFeb 8 2023Reviewed by Maria Osipova

 XRF is Widely Used for Cement Analysis

-Cement’s chemical composition can vary extensively and this can considerably influence performance.
-Elemental analysis of cement using XRF can provide peace of mind concerning the quality and suitability of a cement for a given application.
-With Fusion Fluxer from Specac, reliable, repeatable preparation of cement samples for XRF analysis is made easy.
+Cement’s chemical composition can vary extensively, and this can considerably influence performance.
+Elemental analysis of cement using XRF can provide peace of mind concerning the quality and suitability of cement for a given application.
+With the APEX 400 Press from Specac, reliable, repeatable preparation of cement samples for XRF analysis is made easy.

 References and Further Reading